Fact: hormonal weight gain may be to blame for those stubborn 10 to 20 pounds you keep losing and gaining back every couple of months.

 - Leptin — By nature, leptin suppresses hunger.
 When you’re full, leptin tells your brain to stop eating.
 However, weight gain means more white fat cells, which produce an excess of leptin.
 Eventually, your brain becomes bombarded with an abundance of leptin signals and it shuts down the response because of receptor overload.
 Meanwhile, leptin levels keep rising but your brain doesn’t signal your body that it’s full.
 Instead, you eat with increasing frequency, creating a rather addictive pattern.

-- Estrogen — Too much estrogen in the body triggers weight gain in very specific ways.
+- Estrogen — Too much estrogen in the body (also known as estrogen dominance) triggers weight gain in very specific ways.
 One of them is through central obesity, one of the symptoms of hormonal weight gain.
 However, estrogen plays a key role in other hormonal imbalances too.
 If estrogen levels are off, it could affect your ovaries and trigger PCOS, which then leads to insulin resistance.
 It also has an indirect effect on the thyroid gland, ensuring that it functions optimally.

 - Thyroid — Thyroid hormones T3 (triiodothyronine) and T4 (thyroxine) play an important role in regulating every cell and all organs in the body.
 For example, when it comes to weight maintenance, you need the right amount of thyroid hormones to regulate the rate at which your body burns calories.
 Thyroid hormones also control the way that your muscles contract and how effectively your body raises and lowers your temperature as well as your heartbeat.
 Finally, it controls the rate at which food moves through your digestive tract.